-Register for the Yorkshire Three Peaks UK Trek today and you'll be conquering the county's three tallest peaks while raising money to help us care for more people living with a terminal illness and their families.
+Would you take on Yorkshire's three tallest peaks?
+By doing so, you could help us care for more people living with a terminal illness and their families.

 On this trek you’ll take on the peaks of Pen-y-Ghent, Whernside and Ingleborough, covering 26 miles and over 1700m of ascent while experiencing the beautiful and wild Yorkshire Dales.

-The walk takes 10 to 12 hours to complete and a team of experienced mountain guides will be with you every step of the way.
-A good level of fitness with prior training is required to take part in this challenge and training tips will also be provided.
+The walk takes approximately 10 to 12 hours to complete and a team of experienced mountain guides will be with you every step of the way.

 Why trek for Marie Curie?